rasbt/LLMs-from-scratch/ch06/02_bonus_additional-experiments/README.md

 3. **Training the Last vs. Last Two Last Transformer Blocks (Row 1 vs. 4)**: Training the two last transformer blocks instead of only the last block results in a noticeable 3.33% accuracy boost.
 4. **Training Last Transformer Block vs All Layers (Row 1 vs. 5)**: Training all layers shows a modest improvement of ~2% over just training the last transformer block, but it requires almost three times longer in terms of training duration.
 Also, it does not perform as well as training only the last two out of 12 transformer blocks.
 5. **Using Larger Pretrained Models (Row 1 vs 6, and Row 1 vs. 7 and 8)**: Employing a 3x larger pretrained model leads to worse results.
 However, using a 5x larger model improves performance compared to the initial model, as was anticipated.
 Similarly, the 12x larger model improves the predictive performance even further.
 (The medium model was perhaps not well pretrained or the particular finetuning configuration works not as well for this model.)
-6. **Using a Model with Random Weights vs. Pretrained Weights (Row 1 and 5 vs. 9)**: Utilizing a model with random weights yields results that are only slightly worse (by 3% and 1.3%) compared to using pretrained weights.
+6. **Using a Model with Random Weights vs. Pretrained Weights (Row 1 and 5 vs. 10)**: Utilizing a model with random weights yields results that are only slightly worse (by 3% and 1.3%) compared to using pretrained weights.
-7. **Using LoRA (Low-Rank Adaptation) vs Training All Layers (Row 10 vs. 5)**: Keeping the model frozen and adding trainable LoRA layers (see [Appendix E](../../appendix-E/01_main-chapter-code/appendix-E.ipynb) for details) is a viable alternative to training all model parameters and even improves the performance by 1% point.
+7. **Using LoRA (Low-Rank Adaptation) vs Training All Layers (Row 11 vs. 5, and row 12 vs. 9)**: Keeping the model frozen and adding trainable LoRA layers (see [Appendix E](../../appendix-E/01_main-chapter-code/appendix-E.ipynb) for details) is a viable alternative to training all model parameters and even improves the performance by 1% point (row 11 vs. 5).
 As it can be seen by the ~1% lower gap between the training and validation accuracy when using LoRA, this is likely due to less overfitting.
 Moreover, using LoRA is also more memory-efficient because fewer parameters have to be updated.
+When training the larger model (row 12 vs. 9), we can also see that LoRA trains much faster (5.79 min instead of 8.12 min).
-8. **Padding Input to Full Context Length vs. Longest Training Example (Row 1 vs. 11)**: Padding the input to the full supported context length results is significantly worse.
+8. **Padding Input to Full Context Length vs. Longest Training Example (Row 1 vs. 13)**: Padding the input to the full supported context length results is significantly worse.
-9. **Padding vs no padding (Row 1 vs. 12 and 13)**: The `--no_padding` option disables the padding in the dataset, which requires training the model with a batch size of 1 since the inputs have variable lengths.
+9. **Padding vs no padding (Row 1 vs. 14 and 15)**: The `--no_padding` option disables the padding in the dataset, which requires training the model with a batch size of 1 since the inputs have variable lengths.
 This results in a better test accuracy but takes longer to train.
-In row 13, we additionally enable gradient accumulation with 8 steps to achieve the same batch size as in the other experiments, which helps reduce overfitting and slightly boost the test set accuracy.
+In row 15, we additionally enable gradient accumulation with 8 steps to achieve the same batch size as in the other experiments, which helps reduce overfitting and slightly boost the test set accuracy.
-10. **Disabling the causal attention mask (Row 1 vs. 14)**: Disables the causal attention mask used in the multi-head attention module.
+10. **Disabling the causal attention mask (Row 1 vs. 16)**: Disables the causal attention mask used in the multi-head attention module.
 This means all tokens can attend all other tokens.
 The model accuracy is slightly improved compared to the GPT model with causal mask.
-11. **Ignoring the padding indices in the loss and backpropagation (Row 1 vs. 15)**: Setting `--ignore_index 50256` excludes the `|endoftext|` padding tokens in the `cross_entropy` loss function in PyTorch.
+11. **Ignoring the padding indices in the loss and backpropagation (Row 1 vs. 17)**: Setting `--ignore_index 50256` excludes the `|endoftext|` padding tokens in the `cross_entropy` loss function in PyTorch.
 In this case, it does not have any effect because we replaced the output layers so that the token IDs are either 0 or 1 for the binary classification example.
 However, this setting is useful when instruction finetuning models in chapter 7.